FATac/fatac.github.com/_sources/visualization.txt

 Class list and tree
 -----------------------

-Service that returns class tree in JSON
+Service that returns Ontology classes tree in JSON

 ::